 BA (Hons) Design for Branded Spaces is aimed at students who are interested in designing interior, pop up, installation and event spaces for commercial and cultural brands.
 It is multidisciplinary and integrates practices from spatial, exhibition, scenographic and interaction disciplines to provide cutting edge experiences for consumers, customers and visitors.
-Designing spaces and experiences for brands is a thriving economy.
-Businesses and organisations recognise the value of experience as a strategic tool to engage with consumers and audiences.
-People are not only looking for entertainment but also for original experiences and new destinations.
+Students on the course apply the latest technologies to the design of interactive and immersive multi-sensory experiences to connect people and brands, and provide solutions to key challenges affecting the future of branded spaces across a range of commercial, retail, workplace, cultural and community environments.

 Study design management and global cultures from the unique perspective of a communication, design and media institution.
 BA (Hons) Design Management and Cultures is a practice-based course where you will apply critical thinking and design research methods to a range of projects and collaborations that address social, business and environmental needs.

 Geared towards industry and designed to develop your creative, commercial and practical skills, BA (Hons) Film Practice will prepare you for a range of technical roles within film production.
 Workshops in the areas of sound, camerawork, lighting, directing and assistant directing, producing, acting, editing, screenwriting, and production design will develop and expand your skills and potential to operate creatively and within a variety of technical roles.